How to remove the odor left by dry cleaning

 Dry Cleaning Odors

-After receiving my suede jacket back from its annual cleaning at the dry cleaners, I noticed my jacket smelled horrible.
+After receiving my suede jacket back from its annual cleaning at the dry cleaners, I noticed it smelled horrible.
 The odor is similar to kerosene.
 How do I get this odor out?
-I've tried airing the jacket outside and I've tried hanging the jacket with perfume sachets, but the odor is still present.
+I've tried airing the jacket outside and I've tried hanging it with perfume sachets, but the odor is still present.
 Any ideas on what will work without damaging the jacket further?

 Odor Advice From Chemist

 The kerosene-like smell is from the solvents used in the dry cleaning process.
 In normal, thin material, it usually evaporates quite fast, but in a thick and dense material like suede, it is going to take a lot longer for the solvent to work its way to the surface to evaporate.
 I can think of two ways to speed up the process.
 First, you could put the jacket into a vacuum chamber and suck out the solvent vapors (assuming you have a big vacuum chamber available.)
 Or put the jacket in a warm place so the solvent soaked into the leather will want to evaporate faster.
 The warmer the better.
 It may still take days though.
 I can't think of any harm to the leather from any reasonably "warm" temp.
 I'm a chemist and I can think of no other way to rid the material of the solvent.